Friday, August 17, 2012

 About six weeks ago I got new tattoos, the first in just over ten years (TEN YEARS?!?).
 I got a Harry Potter tattoo, specifically the Deathly Hallows symbol.
 I have a lot of reasons for

-and that’s fine, the tattoo isn’t for them, it’s for me.
+getting this one.
+I know a lot of people will probably shake their heads and roll their eyes, and that’s fine, the tattoo isn’t for them, it’s for me.
 The Harry Potter series had a major, major impact on my life and I’ve always wanted a literary tattoo and there’s a good chance this won’t be the only literary tattoo I get.

 I also got a Celtic knot tattoo.
 I am mostly Irish with a mix of other Celtic peoples and I have always, always wanted a Celtic knot work tattoo but had a hard time deciding on what and where.
 Then, when my husband and I were on our honeymoon in Paris, we came across this design on a church and we both knew it was the perfect knot.
 In knot lore the circle represents eternity and faith and a square is representative of a shield, something that protects you.